Elfego Baca: Frisco shootout

-Law and order
+Law enforcement career

 Baca officially became the sheriff of Socorro County and secured indictments for the arrest of the area's lawbreakers.
 Instead of ordering his deputies to pursue the wanted men, he sent each of the accused a letter.
 It said, "I have a warrant here for your arrest.
 Please come in by March 15 and give yourself up.
-If you don’t, I’ll know you intend to resist arrest, and I will feel justified in shooting you on sight when I come after you."
+If you don't, I'll know you intend to resist arrest, and I will feel justified in shooting you on sight when I come after you."
 Most of the offenders turned themselves in voluntarily.

-In 1888, Baca became a U.S. Marshal.
+In 1888, Baca became a U.S. marshal.
 He served for two years and then began studying law.
 In December 1894, he was admitted to the bar by Judge A.A.
 Freeman and briefly joined Freeman's Socorro law firm in February 1895.
 He practiced law on San Antonio Street in El Paso between 1902 and 1904.

 Political life

-Baca held a succession of public offices, including county clerk, mayor and school superintendent of Socorro County and district attorney for Socorro and Sierra counties.
-In his book The Shooters, historian Leon Metz writes that "most reports say he was the best peace officer Socorro ever had."
+Baca held a succession of public offices, including county clerk, mayor, and school superintendent of Socorro County and district attorney for Socorro and Sierra Counties.
+In his book The Shooters, historian Leon Metz writes, "most reports say he was the best peace officer Socorro ever had."